 Stained Vs Painted or Dyed Concrete Floors

-Penetrating stain is a highly recommended option to customize concrete floors because it lasts longer and is resistant to chipping or peeling.
-Concrete color paint is applied on the surface and although it gives out a bold and solid color, there is a tendency for it to peel or chip, especially if applied too thick.
+Penetrating stain is a highly recommended option to customize San Diego concrete floors because it lasts longer and is resistant to chipping or peeling.
+Decorative concrete color paint is applied on the surface and although it gives out a bold and solid color, there is a tendency for it to peel or chip, especially if applied too thick.
 It can be combined with stamped concrete overlays and other decorative concrete coatings.

 It can also be scratched off when anything hard or sharp is rubbed against it.
 Dye, on the other hand, does not chip or peel.
 However, it dries pretty quickly and is often not recommended for outdoor use because it is not UV-stable.